Appearance

 At a glance

-- Purpose: multi-language clients for the Kipu Quantum Hub REST APIs - submit quantum jobs and manage sessions, list and inspect backends, catalog and share services and data pools, and execute managed services.
+- Purpose: multi-language clients for the Kipu Quantum Hub REST APIs - submit quantum jobs and manage sessions, list and inspect backends, catalog and share services and data pools, execute managed services, and read user profiles.

 - Packages: